Quick Facts about Reinhardt

 Activities include: an outdoors program, intramurals and student government; groups focusing on service, leadership, the arts, spiritual growth, music, and entertainment; academic disciplines and honor societies, as well as an online newspaper and a TV station.

-Eight residence halls, with a variety of room configurations, are available.
-Approximately 46% of the Waleska Campus undergraduate population lives in residence halls (fall 2012).
+Ten residence halls, with a variety of room configurations, are available.
+Approximately 57% of the undergraduate Waleska Campus student population lives in residence halls (fall 2013).

 The Honors Program offers in-depth and challenging courses for students who excel academically.
 For more information, contact Dr. Donna Coffey at 770-720-5582 or DLC@reinhardt.edu.

 The Academic Support Office, ASO, conducts a very successful program for students with specific learning disabilities.
 For more information, contact the Office of Academic Support, 770-720-5567 or AAA@reinhardt.edu.